MicrosoftDocs/cpp-docs/docs/parallel/openmp/a-26-using-the-threadprivate-directive.md

 ---
-title: "A.26   Using the threadprivate Directive | Microsoft Docs" ms.custom: ""
+title: "A.26   Using the threadprivate Directive" ms.date: "11/04/2016"
-ms.date: "11/04/2016"
-ms.technology: ["cpp-parallel"]
-ms.topic: "conceptual"
-dev_langs: ["C++"]
 ms.assetid: 6eda76c2-c4f1-4208-a900-e0ea98a53eca
-author: "mikeblome"
-ms.author: "mblome"
-ms.workload: ["cplusplus"]
 ---
 # A.26   Using the threadprivate Directive